hamkasu/photoverone/replit.md

 - **Application Status**: Verified application is running successfully and serving HTTP requests including homepage, static CSS, images, and favicon.
 Application fully functional.
 - **Production Deployment**: Configured autoscale deployment with Gunicorn production server (2 workers, 60s timeout, 1000 max requests) for live deployment on Replit platform
 - **Import Process Complete**: PhotoVault application fully configured and ready for development and production use in Replit environment
+- **Gallery Issue Diagnosis & Fix**: Identified and resolved the issue where enhanced photos were appearing in the originals gallery instead of the edited gallery.
+Root cause was the "Delete Original Only" feature that promotes edited versions to originals.
+Added comprehensive logging and improved database transaction handling for enhancement and annotation features.
+- **Enhanced Database Reliability**: Added robust transaction handling with verification and rollback capabilities for photo enhancement and annotation operations to prevent data consistency issues in production environments.
 - **Critical Railway Container Crash Fix**: Fixed photo detection feature causing Railway container crashes by:
   - Implementing memory management with 25MP size limit for detection and 30MP for extraction
   - Removing problematic image resizing that broke coordinate alignment between detection and extraction